hazelcast/hazelcast-cpp-client/README.md

 ## 7.2.
 C++ Client Operation Modes

-The client has two operation modes because of the distributed nature of the data and cluster.
+The client has two operation modes because of the distributed nature of the data and cluster: smart and unisocket.

 ### 7.2.1.
 Smart Client

-In the smart mode, clients connect to each cluster member.
+In the smart mode, the clients connect to each cluster member.
 Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
 Smart mode is the default mode.

 ### 7.2.2.
 Unisocket Client

 For some cases, the clients can be required to connect to a single member instead of each member in the cluster.
-Firewalls, security, or some custom networking issues can be the reason for these cases.
+Firewalls, security or some custom networking issues can be the reason for these cases.

 In the unisocket client mode, the client will only connect to one of the configured addresses.
 This single member will behave as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.

 ## 7.3.
 Handling Failures

-There are two main failure cases you should be aware of, and configurations you can perform to achieve proper behavior.
+There are two main failure cases you should be aware of.
+Below sections explain these and the configurations you can perform to achieve proper behavior.

 ### 7.3.1.
 Handling Client Connection Failure

-While the client is trying to connect initially to one of the members, some members might be not available.
-Instead of giving up, throwing an error and stopping the client, the client will retry as many as `ClientNetworkConfig::getConnectionAttemptLimit()` times.
+While the client is trying to connect initially to one of the members in the `ClientNetworkConfig::getAddresses()`, all the members might not be available.
+Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

 You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
-Please see [Setting Connection Attempt Limit](#5-setting-connection-attempt-limit).
+See the [Setting Connection Attempt Limit section](#5-setting-connection-attempt-limit).

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.

 ### 7.3.2.
 Handling Retry-able Operation Failure

-While sending the requests to related members, operations can fail due to various reasons.
+While sending the requests to the related members, the operations can fail due to various reasons.
 Read-only operations are retried by default.
-If you want to enable retry for the other operations, you can set the `redoOperation` to `true`.
-Please see [Enabling Redo Operation](#3-enabling-redo-operation).
+If you want to enable retrying for the other operations, you can set the `redoOperation` to `true`.
+See the [Enabling Redo Operation section](#3-enabling-redo-operation).

 You can set a timeout for retrying the operations sent to a member.
-This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` (`ClientProperties::INVOCATION_TIMEOUT_SECONDS`) using `ClientConfig::setProperty()` API using the property as the key.
-The default value for this property is 120 seconds.
+This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in `ClientConfig.properties`.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes:

-- Member throws an exception.
+* Member throws an exception.

-- Connection between the client and member is closed.
+* Connection between the client and member is closed.

-- Client’s heartbeat requests are timed out.
+* Client’s heartbeat requests are timed out.

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
-However, as explained in the first paragraph of this section, you can force all client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
+However, as explained in the first paragraph of this section, you can force all the client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
-For example, assume that your client sent a `queue.offer` operation to the member, and then the connection is lost.
-Since there will be no response for this operation, you will not now whether it has run on the member or not.
+For example, assume that your client sent a `queue.offer` operation to the member and then the connection is lost.
+Since there will be no response for this operation, you will not know whether it has run on the member or not.
 If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.

-When invocation is being retried, the client may wait some time before it retries again.
-This retry wait time is configurable with this configuration property:`hazelcast.client.invocation.retry.pause.millis` The default retry wait time is 1 second.

-## 7.3.3 Client Backpressure
-Sometimes, e.g., when your servers are overloaded, you may want to slow down the client operations to the cluster.
-Then the client can be configured to wait until number of outstanding invocations whose reponses are not received to become less than a certain number.
-This is called "Client Backpressure".
-By default, the backpressure is disabled.
-There are a few properties which control the backpressure.
-These client configuration properties are:

-- "hazelcast.client.max.concurrent.invocations" : The maximum number of concurrent invocations allowed.
-To prevent the system from overloading, you can apply a constraint on the number of concurrent invocations.
-If the maximum number of concurrent invocations has been exceeded and a new invocation comes in, then Hazelcast will throw HazelcastOverloadException.
-By default this property is configured as INT32_MAX.
-- "hazelcast.client.invocation.backoff.timeout.millis": Controls the maximum timeout in millis to wait for an invocation space to be available.
-If an invocation can't be made because there are too many pending invocations, then an exponential backoff is done to give the system time to deal with the backlog of invocations.
-This property controls how long an invocation is allowed to wait before getting a <code>HazelcastOverloadException</code>.
-When set to -1 then <code>HazelcastOverloadException</code> is thrown immediately without any waiting.
-This is the default value.

 ## 7.3.4 Client Connection Strategy
 Hazelcast client-cluster connection and reconnection strategy can be configured.
 Sometimes, you may not want your application to wait for the client to connect to the cluster, you may just want to get the client and let the client connect in the background.
 This is configured by: